-The number of construction activities that occ MS4 (Notices if intent and site notices receive TXR040000 Part IV Section B.2.(h)) curred in the jurisdictional area of the ed; Refer to the MS4 General Permit 2a.
-Does the permittee utilize the optional 7 th Mo CM related to construction?
+The number of construction activities that occurs and site notices received the second structure.
+MS4 (Notices if intent and site notices received the second structure.
+TXR040000 Part IV Section B.2.(h)) 85 2a.
+Does the permittee utilize the optional 7^{th} M CM related to construction?
 Yes X No 2b.
-If 'yes,' then provide the following information MS4 General Permit TXR040000 Part IV Section The number of municipal construction activities authorized under this general permit N/A
+If 'yes,' then provide the following informati MS4 General Permit TXR040000 Part IV Sect The number of municipal construction activities authorized under this general permit N/A The total number of acres disturbed for municipal construction projects N/A